 - Use a thick flour batter instead of eggs to coat the cutlets.
 The flour batter acts as another thick and firm layer to hold the cutlets well just as it glues the breadcrumbs to the cutlets.

-- Make sure your batter is dry enough before you fry them.
-When the batter dries out the coating becomes firm and hard.
+- Make sure your coating is dry enough before you fry them.
+When the flour batter dries out the coating becomes firm and hard.
 So it has less chance of splitting up.
-I recommend refrigerating the breadcrumb coated cutlets at least for 30 mins to dry out the batter.
-So your breadcrumbs would stick to the cutlets better.
+I highly recommend refrigerating the cutlets for at least an hour (or until you’re ready to fry them).
+Or if you’re in a hurry, leave them on the counter, uncovered, for about 30 mins or so.

 - You also need to fry the cutlets evenly and you have to make sure you distribute heat evenly all around the cutlets.
 Read the “How should I fry cutlets?” section for more info.